winckles/Autoscout24_Motor_scraper/README.md

 With this python code you can make POST requests to https://motorscraper.herokuapp.com/predict in a flask app to get predictions from a trained model on the prices for motorcycles form autoscout.nl.

+**WHY DO WE NEED PRICE PREDICTIONS FOR MOTORSCYCLES?**

+When buying second hand items from the market, a problem known in economics as 'the lemons problem' arises.
+The lemons problem refers to issues that arise regarding the value of an investment or product due to asymmetric information possessed by the buyer and the seller.

+To make asymmetric information less of an issue, this project takes all the info from a listing on second hand car/motor website www.autoscout.nl and predicts the price that it should be.
+If the price predicted is lower than the actual price of the listing it could be classified as a lemon.

 Table of content
 * [Installation](#installation)